emonkak/underbar.php/README.md

 # underbar.php

-underbar.php is a underscore.js like collection library.
+underbar.php is a underscore.js like library.

-However not aim full compatibility of it.
+However not aim full compatibility of undersocre.js.

 # Requirements

-- PHP 5.3 or higher
+- PHP 5.3 or higher (Suggest PHP 5.4 or higher)
 - [Composer](http://getcomposer.org/)

 # Licence